-Self drive hire insurance is vital if you rent out a vehicle to members of the public.
-Policies are primarily made up of motor insurance, which covers the driver and your vehicle while it is in use under a rental contract.
+Self-drive hire insurance is vital if you rent out a vehicle to members of the public, Policies are primarily made up of motor insurance, which covers the driver and your vehicle or fleet of while in use under a rental contract.
 Not only is it a legal requirement, but it provides peace of mind that your investment is protected if the worst happens.

 Unlike pay-as-you-go self-drive hire insurance, our comprehensive annual insurance not only includes the motor insurance element but also provides off-hire cover.
 That means you and other named drivers are insured if you want to use the vehicle without a rental contract.

 We also offer motorhome insurance for personal use if you are not currently renting out your vehicle(s)

 Alan Boswell Group is a self-drive hire insurance specialist.
 We’ve been arranging insurance cover for businesses for more than 30 years and have access to a panel of the country’s leading insurers.